Woman seeks court nod for appeal over damages for dog's death

 On March 14, 2018, Ms Walker's two domestic workers were walking the family's two dogs when they were hit by a car driven by Ms Soh Poh Geok.

-One helper's claim has been settled and the other one is ongoing.
+One helper's claim has already been settled and the other helper's claim is ongoing.

-The second dog, a labrador retriever named Ruby owned by Ms Walker's husband, was hurt in the accident.
+The other dog, a labrador retriever named Ruby, owned by Ms Walker's husband, was hurt in the accident.

 The couple sued over Maximus' death and Ruby's injuries, but the appeal relating to Ruby can proceed only after probate has been granted in respect of the husband's estate.